kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-Simplewallet.md

 ### Viewing Wallet Address

-To view a wallet's public address, in the running _simplewallet_ client, after opening a wallet, type `address` and press enter.
+To view a wallet's public address, in the running _zedwallet_ client, after opening a wallet, type `address` and press enter.

 ```
 [TRTL trtl]: address